twoutlook/write-down-a-sentence/README.md

 It's my first time to join Leon's Saturday night's Zoom meeting.
 We talked about nature and to value the time.
 After meeting, I went for 5K jogging.
 Not for speed, main purpose is to maintain.
 Sport watch's heartbeat rate is higher than I expected.

+### 6/19 Lord Please Keep Your Arm Around My Shoulder and Your Hand Over My Mouth
+- I could not be sure to understand it correctly.
+Search origin of this quote on the internet and no found.
+However Amazon's "Wooden Funny Sign/Please Keep Your Arm Around My Shoulder and Your Hand Over My Mouth - Amen" came first.
+And then an article in the title and opening stated as follows " --- A Meditation on the Sins of Speech" and "One of the greatest gifts of the Human person is the capacity to speak.
+It is also one of our greatest weaknesses.
+The Book of James says,"